-One option for policymakers to consider is the design of a standardized schedule for the "Exemption from Tax for Writers, Composers and Artists" that highlights the eligibility requirements of the program as defined in the enabling statute and requires taxpayers to provide information to verify their compliance with eligibility criteria in a standardized format.
-Currently the tax incentive recipients are required to attach supporting documentation to their personal income tax return submission in the form a non-standardized, taxpayer prepared "schedule."
+One option for policymakers to consider is the design of a standardized schedule for the modification that highlights the eligibility requirements of the program as defined in the enabling statute and requires taxpayers to provide information to verify their compliance with eligibility criteria in a standardized format.
+Currently the tax incentive recipients are required to attach supporting documentation to their personal income tax return submission in the form a nonstandardized, taxpayer prepared "schedule."
 This may leave some flexibility to taxpayers as to what and how much information to provide.
 A non-standardized schedule also presents a burden to evaluators as they have to manually enter data into an analyzable format and make subjective judgments when categorizing taxpayer-provided data.
 A standardized form will ensure the tax incentive rules are easily understood and consistently followed.
 It will also help eliminate any ambiguity that a taxpayer may have regarding the eligibility requirements of the tax incentive and avoid making mistakes.
 For example, an important feature that could be captured in a standardized schedule is the place of residency and business of the taxpayers claiming this modification.
-In fact, ORA was not able to define economic development zones for 20.6% of the recipients because they provided of state zip codes on their tax return forms.
+In fact, ORA was not able to define economic development zones for 14.3% of the recipients because they provided of state ZIP Codes on their tax return forms.
 A standardized schedule would also streamline any necessary auditing or other compliance actions when enforcing modification eligibility requirements.